 The Advancing the Quality and Understanding of American Aquaculture (AQUAA) Act, reintroduced on June 7 by Senators Roger Wicker (R-Miss) and Brian Schatz (D-Hawaii), would designate the National Oceanic and Atmospheric Administration (NOAA) as the lead federal agency for marine aquaculture and direct NOAA to establish a permitting system for offshore aquaculture for farms in federal waters.

 AQUAA would also direct NOAA to lead a research and development grant program to spur innovation in the aquaculture industry.

-Schatz called the bill “groundbreaking legislation” that would increase federal support for Hawaii’s diverse aquaculture, which produced over $80 million of finfish, shellfish and algae in 2019, and also support efforts to restore native Hawaiian fishponds.
+Schatz called the bill “groundbreaking legislation” that would increase federal support for Hawaii’s diverse aquaculture, which produced more than $80 million of finfish, shellfish and algae in 2019, and also support efforts to restore native Hawaiian fishponds.

-The legislation would include a national plan to identify and establish areas particularly well suited for aquaculture, establish an office within NOAA charged with coordinating the federal permitting process, and fund research and extension services to support innovation and growth of aquaculture.
+The legislation would include a national plan to identify and establish areas particularly well suited for aquaculture, establish an office within NOAA charged with coordinating the federal permitting process and fund research and extension services to support innovation and growth.